ziteh/astro-paper-s/src/content/blog/setting-dates-via-git-hooks.md

 Now we have the value for `draft` we are going to do 1 of 3 things, set the modDatetime to now (when draft is false `if [ "$draft" = "false" ]; then`), clear the modDatetime and set draft to false (when draft is set to first `if [ "$draft" = "first" ]; then`), or nothing (in any other case).

 The next part with the sed command is a bit magical to me as I don't often use it, it was copied from [another blog post on doing something similar](https://mademistakes.com/notes/adding-last-modified-timestamps-with-git/).
-In essence, it is looking inside the frontmatter tags (`---`) of the file to find the `pubDatetime:` key, getting the full line and replacing it with the `pubDatetime: $(date -u "+%Y-%m-%dT%H:%M:%SZ")/"` same key again and the current datetime formatted correctly.
+In essence, it is looking inside the frontmatter tags (`---`) of the file to find the `date:` key, getting the full line and replacing it with the `date: $(date -u "+%Y-%m-%dT%H:%M:%SZ")/"` same key again and the current datetime formatted correctly.

 This replacement is in the context of the whole file so we put that into a temporary file (`> tmp`), then we move (`mv`) the new file into the location of the old file, overwriting it.
 This is then added to git ready to be committed as if we made the change ourselves.